jeff-dh/bscript/README.md

 ### `Running`, `Success`, `Failure`

 inspired by behavior trees, `bscript` defines the states `Running`, `Success` and `Failure`.
-It turned out to be convenient to define them like this:
+It turns out defining them like this...

 ```python
 Running = True